-Fine Arts Scholarships are granted to current 8th grade students who will be entering the 9th grade in 2017.
+Fine Arts Scholarships are granted to current 8th grade students who will be entering the 9th grade.

 Fine Arts Scholarships are designed for the student who is dedicated to their art and possibly planning for a career in the arts.
 Each scholarship student's schedule will include two electives, as assigned, in the Fine Arts.
 Students on scholarship will be expected to be leaders in their discipline, both in and out of the classroom.
 After school performances will be required as part of the scholarship contract.

-These scholarships are granted in five different disciplines, on an audition basis only.
+These scholarships are granted in five different disciplines, (Musical Theatre/Voice, Dance, Band, Orchestra Theatre Tech) on an audition basis only.
+There are no scholarships for piano, guitar or visual arts.
 The audition requirements for each discipline are listed below.

 2 songs of contrasting nature from the following sources:

 (Music is to be downloaded on a device NOT USING WIFI)

 - 2 minutes in length (you will be stopped at 2 minutes)

 Please bring a head shot or a recent picture attached to a brief resume of any music or theatre experience in 6th, 7th, and 8th grade.